Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-11-25] One paper, 'A 0.00022mm2/electrode 1024-Channel Sparsity-Aware Neural Interface with CIM-Based Predictive Focused Sampling', has been accepted to IEEE ISSCC 2026🎉!

 [2025-08-10] One paper, 'Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference', has been accepted to IEEE ASSCC 2025🎉!

 [2025-07-29] One paper, 'A 28nm Spiking Vision Transformer Accelerator with Dual-Path Sparse Compute Core and EMA-free Self-Attention Engine for Embodied Intelligence', has been accepted to IEEE TCAS-AI🎉!